msmolyakov/awesome-waves/README.md

 - [Neutrino](https://neutrino.at/) - An algorithmic price-stable cryptocurrency protocol collateralized by WAVES token.
 - [Ventuary-DAO](https://alpha.ventuary.space/) - Sandbox dedicated to filtering dApp ideas and stimulating the Waves community to take part in Web 3.0 adoption.
 - [Tokenomica](https://tokenomica.com/) - Security Tokens Issuance Platform.
 Create and trade digital assets with ease and confidence.
+- [LIGA](https://ligatokens.io/) - A platform with tokenized sport events, enabling you to deal with real-time rates and to trade your personal predictions with others.
+- [WaveFlow](https://waveflow.xyz/) - Allows you to create new or use existing exchangers that provide a constant supply and demand for certain traded pairs.
+Algorithmic pricing is used to ensure consistency of supply and demand - the more popular the token is, the higher its price is set.
+Each exchanger is a dApp written in RIDE.
 - [Lombardini](https://lombardini.io/) - Borrow WBTC for WAVES instantly.
 - [BeeHive](https://www.beehivetoken.io/) - The first decentralized Beekeeping Platform which simplifies and standardizes apiaries data with blockchain technology.
 - [Blockchain Cars](http://blockchaincars.io/) - Transport as a Service.